OliHarris/rememrify-v1/README.md

 My code will need to POST the 'spotify-connect.php' file, found in the ./builds/development folder.
 This will need to include your own personal Spotify 'client_id' and 'client_secret' keys.

-The code is based on:
+This file is based on:

 https://gist.github.com/ahallora/4aac6d048742d5de0e65